daniel-whymark/whymark_dot_net/README.md

 Minimal and fast landing page with links to various services or resources.

-- Original template is from https://html5up.net/aerial, instructions are in the `Template Docs` file.
+- Original template is from https://html5up.net/aerial, instructions are in the `TemplateDocs.txt` file.

 - Use https://fontawesome.com/v6/icons/ to look up icon names/references used in the buttons.